 *Click on the individual result to see details regarding the case.

-In 2015 We Obtained A Record-Breaking Kaiser Arbitration Award
+In 2021 and 2022 We Obtained A Record-Breaking Kaiser Arbitration Awards

 The patient had twice called with complaints of worsening symptoms of cough and chest pain signaling pneumonia.
-Instead of directing her to an emergency room, she was routed to yet another telephone evaluation with a Kaiser Permanente physician who decided (without a physical examination) that she did not need to be seen by a doctor.
-He knew nothing of her prior calls to advice nurses or her worsening complaints.
-For that reason, he missed the fact she had a rapidly developing strep pneumonia had worsened.
+Instead of directing her to an emergency room, she was routed to yet another telephone evaluation with a Kaiser Permanente physician who decided without a physical examination that she did not need to be seen by a doctor.
 By the time she was seen in the ER on the fifth day of her illness, she was in irreversible septic shock which claimed her life.
 Michael Kelly commented after the verdict “This advice nurse system is supposed to be the front gate to the Kaiser system – the problem is, once you’re through the door, the doctors have no idea what information the patient has given to the gatekeeper.”

-Other Walkup Law office Kaiser malpractice team members have arbitrated cases against Kaiser involving failure to properly manage labor and delivery, delayed diagnose of fetal distress during birth, improper surgical technique, failure to diagnose brain aneurysms and cardiac problems, and a host of other conditions and treatable illnesses.
+Other Walkup Law office Kaiser malpractice team members have arbitrated cases against Kaiser involving failure to properly manage infections, neurological problems, labor and delivery, delayed diagnose of fetal distress during birth, improper surgical technique, failure to diagnose brain aneurysms and cardiac problems, and a host of other conditions and treatable illnesses.

 Kaiser Patients Need Lawyers Familiar With Arbitration

-Walkup Melodia lawyers have more experience handling cases against Kaiser than anyone in California.
-We know how to obtain information from Kaiser’s own internal guidelines, policies and procedures to help establish the standard of care and demonstrate that a breach has occurred.
+Walkup Melodia lawyers have successfully settled or arbitrated more ceases against Kaiser than any other California firm.
+We are the go-to firm for Kaiser members with serious injuries.
+We know how to access and use Kaiser’s own internal guidelines, policies and procedures to help establish the standard of care and demonstrate that a breach has occurred.

-Although arbitrators have the power to handle arbitrations on an “informal” basis, it is best to have the arbitrator manage the proceedings consistent with the California Code of Civil Procedure and the California evidence code.
-In order to do this, Kaiser patient’s need experienced Kaiser malpractice lawyers.
-More often than not, informality works to the disadvantage of the Kaiser member and to the advantage of Kaiser.
-The lawyer representing a Kaiser member must stress for the arbitrator that this is the patient’s only opportunity for justice, and the equivalent of a the Kaiser member did not bargain for this private arbitration forum, and now that they are here, without any right of appeal in an entirely secret proceeding, only the applicable evidence code and ethics of the arbitrator guarantee fairness for the patient.
+Because we are trial lawyers we treat arbitrations like trials.
+We have the arbitrator manage the proceedings consistent with the California Code of Civil Procedure and the California evidence code.
+We believe Kaiser patient’s need experienced Kaiser malpractice lawyers.
+Informality works to the disadvantage of the Kaiser member and to the advantage of Kaiser.
+The lawyer representing a Kaiser member must stress for the arbitrator that this is the patient’s only opportunity for justice, that the Kaiser member did not bargain for this private arbitration forum, and now that they are here, without any right of appeal in an entirely secret proceeding, only the evidence code and the ethics of the arbitrator guarantee fairness for the patient.

 In final argument, the lawyer representing a Kaiser patient must marshal the evidence and prepare a verdict form as would be done in Superior Court.
 A special verdict form gives the arbitrator a roadmap on how to find for the patient.
 A good Kaiser arbitration lawyer must highlight and use the critical and applicable jury instructions to remind the arbitrator of the applicable law, the important facts and the burden of proof.
 The arbitrator must be reminded regularly of the importance of her/his task and that while there are no jurors in the room, and the hearing is not in the county courthouse, it is every bit as solemn and important for this client (whose right to a jury trial was taken away by Kaiser’s superior bargaining power.)

 At Walkup Melodia, our lawyers do not just understand the process, they actually teach other lawyers about it!
 Walkup senior partner Michael Kelly annually chairs a special statewide continuing legal education program to teach other lawyers on how to successfully prosecute cases against Kaiser.
-In addition, all Walkup medical malpractice lawyers are involved in the preparation, litigation, and arbitration of Kaiser medical malpractice cases.
+In addition, Walkup lawyers Doris Cheng, Andrew McDevitt, Sara Peters and Christian Jagusch have all taught other lawyers how to win against Kaiser.

 Kaiser Permanente Locations